elijahchurch/BakerySupply.Solution/README.md

 ## Setup/ Installation Requirements

 1. Clone this repo.
-2. Open your terminal (e.g., Terminal or GitBash) and navigate to this project's production directory called "ProjectName".
+2. Open your terminal (e.g., Terminal or GitBash) and navigate to this project's production directory called "BakerySupply".
-3. In the command line, run the command "dotnet run" to compile and execute the console application.
-Since this is a console application, you'll interact with it through text commands in your terminal.
+3. In the command line, run the command "dotnet run" to compile and execute the application.
 4. Optionally, you can run "dotnet build" to compile this console app without running it.
-5. To run the tests for this project, navigate to this project's test directory called "ProjectName.Tests".
+5. To run the tests for this project, navigate to this project's test directory called "BakerySupply.Tests".
-6. in the command line, run the command "dotnet restore" then "dotnet test" to run all the tests that are found in the ModelTests directory.
+6. In the command line, run the command "dotnet restore" then "dotnet test" to run all the tests that are found in the ModelTests directory.

 ## Known Bugs

+No bugs that I have noticed.
+I do not store the Orders in their own static class list, and am not sure if this affects the data on any one page.

 ## License